Biblical Theology

 Listen to this article

-Delilah persistently attempted to extract the secret of Samson’s strength from him on behalf of the Philistines.
-In this verse, Samson deceives Delilah by telling her that if he were bound with new, unused ropes, he would become weak like any ordinary man.
-This was a false statement to mislead her.
+Delilah persistently tried to extract the secret of Samson’s strength on behalf of the Philistines.
+In this verse Samson tells her that if he were bound with new, unused ropes he would become weak like any ordinary man.
+This was a deliberate falsehood intended to mislead her.
+The mention of new ropes is significant because the Philistines had previously tried ordinary cords, from which Samson had easily escaped.
+By suggesting fresh cords Samson led Delilah to believe that a different kind of binding might succeed where earlier attempts had failed.

 Share this: